-PTA 270 Seminar II 2 cr. hrs.
+PTA 270 Seminar II

 This course includes commentary on physical therapy procedures and techniques related to clinic participation.
 Students prepare presentations on physical therapy procedures and techniques, pathology, and associated topics.
 Strategies for the successful obtainment of licensure and employment are covered.
 Two hours lecture.